Noun-Verb: A Simple Process Mapping MethodologyMichael Cousins

 These are also:

-To help explain these terms, the diagram below shows part of a map of a recruitment process.
+To help explain these terms, the process diagram below shows part of a map of a recruitment process.
 In this diagram, the Activities are ‘Define vacant position using specification template’ and ‘Pass to Director for approval’.
 The other symbols are the Deliverables.

 Outputs are the Deliverables produced by an Activity.
 These Outputs then become Inputs to other Activities; for example ‘Job specification’ is both an Output from ‘Define vacant position using specification template’ and an Input to ‘Pass to Director for approval’.